Landlord Legionella Risk Assessment: Everything You Need To Know

 Property Maintenance

-There are a number of ever-changing compliance regulations landlords have to keep on top of, from electrical regulations, gas safety, and EPC requirements to the new MTD for ITSA coming in in 2026.
+There are a number of ever-changing compliance regulations landlords have to keep on top of, from electrical regulations, gas safety, and EPC requirements to the new MTD for IT coming in 2026.
 But what’s the deal when it comes to water?

 In this article, we take a close look at landlord responsibilities around water, the risks of Legionella, how to run a Legionella risk assessment, and what you need to do to keep your water and your tenants safe.